 SOAP has gained status as a common messaging protocol in Web services and SOA projects.
 This SOAP tutorial provides insight as to what SOAP standard is and when to use it.
-SOAP basics, how it compares to REST,
+SOAP basics, how it compares to REST, SOAP attachments and how SOAP functions with WSDL will be covered.

 Simple Object Access Protocol (SOAP) was created in 1998 by Dave Winer, Don Box, Bob Atkinson, and Mohsen Al-Ghosein with backing by Microsoft.
 SOAP is a messaging framework that gained widespread support in the Java, .NET and open source communities during the early part of the 2000s.
 It has served as the foundation of many Web services projects and provides the mechanism by which many other Web services standards communicate.